-When one explore Social Media and the nonprofit sector it is easy to see how audiences can connect with an organisation.
+When one explore Social Media for Nonprofits it is easy to see how audiences can connect with an organisation.
 By telling stories in your voice is a massive advantage that social media platforms offer.
 Through storytelling, one can inspire, inform, educate and influence – all necessary communication outcomes to “get your story out there”.
 Here are five reasons why it is essential:

 According to the latest Ornico South African Social Media Landscape Report, by January 2021, 42% of all South Africans will be using social media.
 It means one can reach audiences on specific issues with targeted messaging.
 Audiences are not restricted to a geographical area and can be reached beyond physical borders.
 It is an exciting prospect indeed.